 How long do orders take?
-This varies depending on the nature of the artwork, but please allow approx 2 weeks for me to print & package unframed paper prints or varnished canvases (rolled inside tubes) can be sent within 2 weeks & 3 weeks respectively.
+This varies depending on the nature of the artwork, but please allow approx 2 weeks for me to print & package unframed paper prints & 3 weeks for unframed, varnished canvases (which are sent rolled inside a tube), plus delivery time via NZ Post.
 Framed pieces vary depending on the nature of the work, but can require 2-3 months lead time, so please check with me to confirm availability & timeframe.
 I try to carry my most popular frames in stock to minimise any delay, but please also note that delivery times may be longer, if I'm away travelling for any length of time.

 Can I hang your work on a sunny wall?
 It's wise to avoid direct sunlight for any artwork, but unlike traditional photographs which fade after a few years, I go to great lengths & expense to use the finest archival materials to ensure my work will stand the test of time.
 Paper prints can be susceptible to humidity & develop "cockling" (wave like undulations in the paper) if exposed to extremes in temperature - so again, just avoid direct sunlight!
 Print Permanence Ratings state the materials I use to be resistant to any noticeable change for a period greater than 250 years (indoors).
-Obviously if the print is in a sunnier than average position, this rating will diminish, but you can order in confidence that your work will endure for several generations.
+Obviously if the print is in a sunnier than average position, this rating will diminish, but you can order in confidence that your work should endure for several generations.

 Are other sizes or options available?
 Please let me know if you'd like a custom size or frame.
-There are too many options to list on this website, although I've tried to make it as comprehensive as possible.
-Please enquire.
+There are too many options to list on this website, so please enquire.

 Are Black & White prints available?
 Yes, black & white or sepia prints may be ordered from colour prints at no additional charge.